-If your account has an original maturity of 48-months or greater, the penalty will equal 540 days interest on the amount withdrawn subject to penalty.
+The penalty will equal 365 days interest on the amount withdrawn subject to penalty.

-Close relatives of individuals who qualify for membership are also eligible to join.
+”Close relatives” of individuals who qualify for membership are also welcome to apply.

 Credit Union Overview

-The above rates are accurate as of 1/4/2016.
+The above rates are accurate as of 1/11/2018.

 To look for the best CD rates, either nationwide and state specific, please refer to our CD Rates Table page.